Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Kansas

 Services for the Parents or Other Caregivers

 Once the needs are identified, a referral for services with community programs or family preservation services (FPS) shall be offered to the family to provide the services and/or assist the family in locating appropriate services to meet the needs identified in the POSC.
-Whenever possible, the service provider should be able to continue to monitor the POSC by identifying the services and make referrals for the services to meet the needs identified on the POSC care for the infant and family.
+Whenever possible, the service provider should be able to continue to monitor the POSC by identifying the services and making referrals for the services to meet the needs identified on the POSC care for the infant and family.

 Monitoring Plans of Safe Care